trulia/hologram/README.md

     */

+**NB:** Sass users who are using the `.sass` flavor of Sass should use
+`//doc` style comments with indents to create their comment blocks.

 The first section of the comment is a YAML block that defines certain aspects of this documentation block (more on that in the next section).
 The second part is simply markdown as defined by Redcarpet.